 Christoph holds an M.B.A. degree ("Diplom Kaufmann") from the University Of Mannheim, Germany.
 He is fluent in English, German, and Spanish and proficient in French.
 He and his wife have four children and reside in Geneva, Switzerland.

 Karl Blanchard is the Executive Vice President and Chief Operating Officer of Weatherford.
 He assumed this position in August 2017.
-In his role at Weatherford, Karl utilizes his depth of experience to oversee all region and product line operations, QHSSE, sales, engineering, R&D, and supply chain.
+In his role at Weatherford, Karl oversees all region and product line operations, QHSSE, sales, engineering, R&D, and supply chain.

 Karl brings with him a career of significant achievement and valuable insight gained from more than 35 years in the oil and gas service industry.
 He served as Chief Operating Officer for Seventy Seven Energy where he was responsible for the drilling, hydraulic fracturing, and rental tool business units, as well as key support functions.
 As part of Seventy Seven’s leadership team, he successfully transitioned the company into a stand-alone publically traded company, executed cost management initiatives, and implemented a structured process focused on developing in-house leadership talent.
 These accomplishments resulted in Seventy Seven’s successful merger with Patterson-UTI, creating the second largest land driller and top five pressure pumping company in the United States.

 Prior to Seventy Seven Energy, Karl spent more than 30 years at Halliburton throughout which he was responsible for a significant portion of the company’s flagship product service lines, including production enhancement, the number one provider of hydraulic fracturing services globally; cementing, the number one provider of cementing services in the industry; and testing and subsea which was successfully established as a strategic product line within the Halliburton portfolio.
 He also served as Country Vice President of Halliburton Indonesia.